Overview of Competitive Advantage Example

 Competitive Advantage Example – 1

-Let us look at an example of a competitive advantage, Tesla Incorporation.
+Let us look at an example of competitive advantage, Tesla Incorporation.
 Tesla is a company that produces luxury cars and high tech technology.
-If you look at all the aspects of their business it can be said that they have no direct competitors based on the industry they operate in and based on the product/services they provide.
+If you look at all the aspects of their business, it can be said that they have no direct competitors based on the industry they operate in and based on the product/services they provide.

 Tesla has a focused strategy to stay in the luxury market.
 However, it is not going to be the same in the future.
 Tesla is looking at producing cars for personal use on a large global scale.
 They are planning to launch more affordable products to the common man like Model three.
 This will help Tesla get a stronger position in the market as competitors start increasing in this space.